Chase Freedom® snapshot

 The lack of an annual fee means you can charge as little or as much as you like without fear of an annual fee eating into your rewards.

 In terms of downsides, this isn’t the card to have if in your wallet if most of your credit card purchases center on travel.
-While rewards can be transferred, it does necessitate having another credit card account to do so.
-The Chase Freedom® foreign transaction fee of 3% of each transaction in U.S. dollars adds another $30 on to every $1,000 you spend while using your card for purchases outside the U.S., which is also a drawback.
+The Chase Freedom® foreign transaction fee of 3% of each transaction in U.S. dollars adds another $30 on to every $1,000 you spend while using your card for purchases outside the U.S., which is a drawback.

 Keeping up with changing rewards bonus categories can also be a hassle and forgetting to opt-in can cost you the 5% cash back bonus.
 Choosing a card that pays one flat cash back percentage on everything might make more sense if you want a less complicated rewards structure.